jamesylgan/budgetScrape/README.md

 6. IT IS ONLY DOING 2017-2014
 * Yeah.
 That happens.
 Unfortunately, you will have to go into "budget_webscrape.py" and edit the code at the bottom to fix that.
 Good luck :)

+7. IT WONT FIND THE KEYWORD PROPERLY
+* You need to get the case right!
+Look at the pages it is searching for to find how they capitalize and dictate items.